-As 2022 unfolds, businesses are hard at work planning and implementing the latest solutions and strategies that will support them throughout the year.
+As 2022 draws to a close, businesses are hard at work planning and implementing the latest cybersecurity solutions and strategies to sharpen their defenses.
 The digital landscape is rapidly expanding before our eyes, leading business owners to double down on their cybersecurity efforts as new adversaries emerge.
 So, what are the most common forms of cyberattack today?
 And what benefits do businesses reap when investing in a robust cybersecurity strategy?
-Today, we break down the latest information to help you safeguard your critical data, improve security and limit the effects of cyber-incidents for the long run.
+Today, we break down the latest information to help you safeguard your critical data, improve security and limit the effects of cyber incidents in today’s IT landscape.

 Common Types of Cyberattacks